Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Abstract

 \section{Abstract}

-This paper continues our study of left-exact localizations of \oo topoi.
 We revisit the work of To\"en--Vezzosi and Lurie on Grothendieck topologies, using the new tools of acyclic classes and congruences.
-We define a notion of Grothendieck topology on an arbitrary \oo topos (not only a presheaf one) and prove that the poset of Grothendieck topologies is isomorphic to that of topological localizations, hypercomplete localizations, Lawvere--Tierney topologies, and covering topologies (a variation on the notion of pretopology).
+We introduce a notion of extended Grothendieck topology on any \oo topos, and prove that the poset of extended Grothendieck topologies is isomorphic to that of topological localizations, hypercomplete localizations, Lawvere--Tierney topologies, and covering topologies (a variation on the notion of pretopology).
 It follows that these posets are small and have the structure of a frame.
 We revisit also the topological--cotopological factorization by introducing the notion of a cotopological morphism.
-And we revisit the notions of hypercompletion, hyperdescent, hypercoverings and hypersheaves associated to a Grothendieck topology.
+And we revisit the notions of hypercompletion, hyperdescent, hypercoverings and hypersheaves associated to an extended Grothendieck topology.

 We also introduce the notion of forcing, which is a tool to compute with localizations of \oo topoi.
-We use this in particular to show that the topological part of a left-exact localization of an \oo topos is universally forcing the generators of this localization to be \oo connected.
+We use this in particular to show that the topological part of a left-exact localization of an \oo topos is universally forcing the generators of this localization to be \oo connected instead of inverting them.